How to receive compensation if you were injured on the job

 An injured farmworker who is not eligible for workers’ compensation benefits has alternative remedies, which are sometimes better.

-Many farmworker injuries result from faulty machinery.
-Often the machinery manufacturer is at fault, in whole or in part, for the accident and damages.
 If you’re a farmworker who was injured on the job, you might be able to file a personal injury case against your employer, a 3rd party or both.

 - There was an injury;